15 Unforgettable Day Trips from Barcelona Spain

 • 🚈 How to Get There: Take the R1 train from Barcelona-Sants, Barcelona-Plaça de Catalunya, or Barcelona-Arc de Triomf station

-If you want to explore the Costa Brava, Blanes is technically the first town in Costa Brava and a fairly easy day trip from Barcelona.
+If you want to explore the Costa Brava, Blanes is technically the first town along this stretch of coastline and makes for a fairly easy day trip from Barcelona.

-There’s a lot to do here, so I’d plan to spend the whole day.
-You can relax on the beach, walk along the seafront promenade, or visit the Pinya de Rosa and Marimurtra Botanical Gardens—Marimurtra has gone viral on TikTok for its oceanfront pavilion and hidden cove.
+You can relax on the beach, walk along the seafront promenade, or visit the Marimurtra Botanical Garden, which has gone viral on TikTok for its oceanfront pavilion and hidden cove views.

 You can read my full Blanes day trip guide for all the details!